sebastianpixel/flow/README.md

 Flags that are not preceded by a command.
 Options:
   -d, --debug
-      Print networking requests, responses, received JSON, shell commands with their output and errors.
+      Print networking requests, responses, shell commands with their output and errors.
   -h, --help
       Print the usage description.